 Lastly, although it’s great to converge services and so forth, remember that in the “old” TDM / PRI world, we had a dedicated 82/k channel for each voice call.
-Now with VoIP, we may well need more than this bandwidth on our internet pipe for each concurrent call if we’re using a CODEC such as G.711, that could be carving out over 120/k per call, depending on the implementation.
+Now with VoIP, we may well need more than this bandwidth on our internet pipe for each concurrent call if we’re using a CODEC such as G.711, which could be carving out over 120/k per call, depending on the implementation.

-Add in UC, video and file transfers, and all of a sudden our employees are doing a great job of communicating and making it happen, but we’re chewing up bandwidth like no tomorrow!
+Add in UC, video, and file transfers, and all of a sudden our employees are doing a great job of communicating and making it happen, but we’re chewing up bandwidth like no tomorrow!

 SIP Trunk Advantages

-– Simplified converged IP network, especially in multi-site deployments where we have lots of PRIs, phone lines and internet needs.
+– Simplified converged IP network, especially in multi-site deployments where we have lots of PRIs, phone lines, and internet needs.
 Let’s put it all on one set of wires, or network and manage it there.

-– SIP trunk supports voice, video and Unified Communications (UC) since it’s basically computer language, all this stuff can use SIP and then used to keep all communications converged, connected and managed.
+– SIP trunk supports voice, video, and Unified Communications (UC) since it’s basically computer language, all this stuff can use SIP and then used to keep all communications converged, connected, and managed.

-– Save money, SIP trunks will almost always be less than “old phone lines” and more so in multi-site deployments, allowing us to leverage over subscription schemes across the entire enterprise, instead of just by location as we do now with PRI, T1 or analog lines.
+– Save money, SIP trunks will almost always be less than “old phone lines” and more so in multi-site deployments, allowing us to leverage over subscription schemes across the entire enterprise, instead of just by location as we do now with PRI, T1, or analog lines.

 – Converged service – lets us use our nice, high-quality internet pipe or MPLS network for all services, easier management – one network and cheaper than maintaining separate facilities (wires/network access) for each voice and then data too.